-When stressed, we often feel as if we are spinning out of control, as we rush from one thing to another, struggling with concentration and maintaining focus.
+When stressed, we often feel as if we are spinning out of control as we rush from one thing to another, struggling with concentration and maintaining focus.
 This is often a sign that our energy is stuck in our higher chakras and we have become ungrounded.

-Being grounded brings us into the present moment and is important for good physical, mental, emotional and spiritual health.
+Being grounded brings us into the present moment and is important for good physical, mental, emotional and spiritual health

 Taking one minute to start your day off with a simple grounding exercise can make the world of difference, helping you handle whatever the day throws at you more effectively.

-A grounding exercise for you to try
+A grounding exercise to help with stress

 Get out of bed and stand up straight with your feet hip-width apart.
 Start to inhale deeply through your nose, bringing the air up from the bottom of your belly, up through your chest, filling your lungs, up through your throat and to the top of your head.
 Really fill your lungs with air, feeling them expand to their maximum.